hasboeuf/cuteci/README.md

 #### Notes

-* `destdir` should not contain a previous Qt installation (unless it has been installed with `deploy_qt`), Otherwise installer will complain and script does not handle it.
+* `destdir` should not contain a previous Qt installation (unless it has been installed with `deploy_qt`), otherwise installer will complain and script does not handle it.
 * If `--keep-tools` is set, QtCreator, Maintenance Tools, samples and doc will be kept, but you will not be able to install another version of Qt in `destdir`.